-7. These materials are independent of temperature, diamagnetic materials do not obey Curie’s law.
+7. Diamagnetic materials are independent of temperature.
+These materials do not obey Curie’s law.

 8. A rod of diamagnetic material comes to rest with its length perpendicular to the direction of the field when it is suspended in a uniform magnetic field because the field is strongest at the poles.

-9. A diamagnetic liquid in a U-Tube depresses in the Limb which is between the poles of a magnet.
+9. A diamagnetic liquid in a U-tube depresses the limb, which is between the poles of a magnet.

 10. The magnetic dipole moment is small and opposite to the magnetic field H.

-11. If a diamagnetic liquid is placed in a watch glass placed on two pole pieces which are quite close to each other then liquid accumulates at sides and shows depression in the middle where the field is strongest.
+11. If a diamagnetic liquid is placed in a watch glass, placed on two pole pieces that are quite close to each other, then liquid accumulates at the sides and shows depression in the middle where the field is strongest.

-12. If a liquid is placed on a watch glass placed over two pole pieces which are sufficiently apart (more than the previous case), then liquid accumulates in the middle where the field is weakest.
+12. If a liquid is placed on a watch glass, placed over two pole pieces that are sufficiently apart (more than in the previous case), then liquid accumulates in the middle where the field is weakest.

 Superconductors are basically strong diamagnetic materials that exhibit a volume susceptibility of χ v = − 1 (dimensionless).
 They obey perfect diamagnetic screening and can be considered perfect diamagnets as they tend to expel all magnetic fields.